 Rise of Bank Competition: Evidence from Banking Deregulation in China

-Using proprietary individual level loan data and population bank branch data, this paper documents the economic consequences of the 2009 bank entry deregulation in China.
-We find that the deregulation leads to higher screening standards, lower interest rates, and lower delinquency rates of the loans from the new entrant banks.
-The incumbent state-owned banks do not respond much to the deregulation.
-Consequently, for the firms with bank credit access, the deregulation leads to increases in asset investment, employment, net income, and ROA in deregulated cities.
-These positive effects on loan terms and firm activities are more pronounced for private firms than state-owned enterprises (SOEs).
-In contrast, the deregulation amplifies bank credit from productive private firms to inefficient SOEs due mainly to SOEs’ soft budget constraint.
-This unintended adverse effect accounts for 0.31% annual GDP loss.
+Using proprietary individual level loan data, this paper explores the economic consequences of the 2009 bank entry deregulation in China.
+Such deregulation leads to higher screening standards, lower interest rates, and lower delinquency rates for corporate loans from entrant banks.
+Consequently, in deregulated cities, private firms with bank credit access increase asset investments, employment, net income, and ROA.
+In contrast, the performance of state-owned enterprises (SOEs) does not improve following deregulation.
+Deregulation also amplifies bank credit from productive private firms to inefficient SOEs due mainly to SOEs’ soft budget constraints.
+This adverse effect accounts for 0.31% annual GDP losses.

 Keywords: Banking Deregulation; Credit Allocation; Growth; China

 Suggested Citation: Suggested Citation